The Rossoneri look set to have to do without two of their key men after the pair missed Saturday's win over Udinese

-"From what our staff tell us, it will be very difficult for Balotelli and Abbiati to recover in time for Barcelona on Tuesday," he told reporters.
+"From what our staff tell us, it will be very difficult for Balotelli and Abbiati to recover in time for Barcelona on Tuesday," he said.

-"I have total faith in ([taly national team doctor] professor Enrico Castellacci, so if Italy allowed him [Balotelli] to play then they must have been convinced he was fit.
+"I have total faith in (Italy national team doctor) professor Enrico Castellacci, so if Italy allowed him (Balotelli) to play then they must have been convinced he was fit.

 "People say we have multiple muscular injuries, but that's not true.

 "Only Balotelli and Abbiati are muscular, but most others were fractures and knee operations."